 Students may be terminated for failure to meet academic, attendance, conduct and/or tuition obligations.
-Those not achieving satisfactory progress are terminated and are not eligible for readmission until the next available start date.
-A student who is terminated may, in serious conduct circumstances, lose access to all MPI privileges.
-MPI will notify student in writing via first class registered mail within five (5) business days of actual date of such termination.
+Those terminated for not achieving satisfactory progress (SAP) are not eligible for readmission until the next available start date and must re-enroll.
+A student who is terminated will lose access to all MPI privileges.
+MPI will notify student in writing (electronic and/or regular mail) within ten (10) business days of the actual date of such termination.